- (07) 3342 4284

 Hip Clinic Services

-Dr Alison Grimaldi and her team at Physiotec have provided services for large numbers of clients with hip and groin pain for over 10 years here in Tarragindi.
-Management of these conditions is an area of special interest and expertise for our clinic, due to Alison’s passion, research and high level of skills in managing these problems.
-Alison has over 25 years of clinical experience and a number of degrees, has published many peer reviewed papers in scientific journals and continues her research interests in this area as an Adjunct Research Fellow at the University of Queensland.
-The establishment of a formal ‘Hip Clinic’ and a specific high quality rehabilitation program – Fast Track Rehab Hip & Groin Program aims to formalise our service and provide options for people close and afar.
+Dr Alison Grimaldi and her team at Physiotec have provided services for large numbers of clients with hip and groin pain for 15 years in Tarragindi.
+Management of these conditions is an area of special interest and expertise for our clinic.
+This is due to Alison’s passion, research and high level of skills in managing these problems.
+Alison has 30 years of clinical experience and a number of higher degrees.
+She has published many peer reviewed papers in scientific journals and continues her research interests in this area as an Adjunct Research Fellow at the University of Queensland.
+All Physiotec physiotherapy staff have been trained by Dr Grimaldi.
+They have high levels of skills to treat the large number of clients who visit Physiotec with hip, pelvic and groin pain.

 What makes our Hip Clinic & FAST TRACK REHAB Hip & Groin PROGRAM different?

-- Developed by Dr Alison Grimaldi, based on latest evidence and over 25 years of clinical experience in the field
+- Developed by Dr Alison Grimaldi, based on latest evidence and 30 years of physiotherapy experience

 - Specific outcomes measures are used to give you a clear indication of where you are now and where you need to go for recovery

-- Specific advice provided on what to do and what to avoid, based on a deeper understanding of hip and groin conditions
+- Specific advice is provided on what to do and what to avoid, based on a better understanding of hip and groin conditions

 - An exercise program tailored to your individual needs to speed and optimise your outcome